zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver01.md

 ## Ordered description of steps to be taken to execute the test case

-1. Create A queries for the following domain names, or other almost certainly nonexistent name under different TLDs, with the RD flag set (the names are chosen to violate the
+1. Create A queries for the following domain names:
-   [IDNA 2008 specification]):
    1. xn--nameservertest.iis.se
    2. xn--nameservertest.icann.org
    3. xn--nameservertest.ripe.net